 It was everything we had hoped it would be.
 The weather was gorgeous, the kids played outside in the yard, and there were lots of bubbles, something that my brother and I equate with the family Easter celebrations of our childhood.
 The more formal set table and ham weren’t missed, and while Mom’s green salad was green, it was not the lettuces and vegetables that we had expected, but rather a jello salad reminiscent of the ones Grandma Hickin used to make.

 Surprisingly we had lots of lamb and steak leftovers -- the kids saw to it that there were no extra asparagus (something that still surprises me!), our 14-year-old made quite a dent in the bean salad, Jon and my brother took care of the Heady Topper, and we all helped with the jello in tribute to Grandma.
-And for some reason, no one wanted to take their share of the meat leftovers home.
-Now what?

 The steak wasn’t too hard -- I had a package of mushrooms in the refrigerator and sautéed those with some onions and thyme, adding the sliced steak at the last minute to heat through.
 The lamb took a bit more thinking.
 I could make a "real" shepherd’s pie, but didn’t really want to bother with the potatoes.
 Plus, I had let our happy hound Wonka lick the meat platter after the Easter feast and now didn’t have anything to make gravy with.
 I was hesitant to stir fry it.
 What else do you do with lamb?
 Curry!